GideonZ/1541u-documentation/faq.rst

 5. Change the address at SID Left Base to the address you saw in the ultimate sid player.
 Probably something like $D420 or so
 6. Go to 'SID Left Combined Waveforms' and choose the model the 2SID tune was composed for.
-Most likely 8580.
+Most likely 8580 since there are not many 6581 2SIDs.
 7. Go to the Left Channel Output and Right Channel Output and select for both 'Left SID'.
 8. Make sure to plug a mini-jack in the line-out mini-jack port and connect it